They are not wrong with this sign.

 Mile 12 from Gerlach marks the point known as "12 Mile Access" - one of the more reliable points to put in on the playa.
 A half-mile from this sign you're greeted by our second crossroads and one of the most important in the region.

 Here is where we said goodbye to the pavement for two whole days.
-CR 34 loses pavement six miles ahead just past the Fly Ranch, but continues another 80-something miles further to the Oregon border and deep into the heart of this wild outback!
-34 is also the "quickest" way to tackle [149].
-This marker disappeared many years ago and its location sits at the junction with the BLM road into High Rock Canyon about forty minutes north of here (34 miles south of Vya).
+CR 34 loses pavement just six miles ahead just past the Fly Ranch, but continues another 80-something miles further to the Oregon border and deep into the heart of this wild outback!
+You'll intersect with the junction of Old SR 8A at Vya where you have the option of continuing north to Oregon, west to California, or east into High Rock Canyon.
+CR 34 also puts you in a good spot to investigate the location of Marker 149, a long-lost MIA that disappeared many years ago at the junction with the BLM road into High Rock Canyon (about forty minutes north of here).
 From here, you can tread on through High Rock Canyon to Soldier Meadows.
 Don't expect a lot in the way of company.
-(Check out our intro page for full coverage of this route.)
+Check out our intro page for full coverage of this route.

 Soldier Meadows, here we come!
 The real adventure begins.